vichubenzene/Self_account_discord_bot/README.md

 1. Dank memer (coins) 24/7 over useage reslult in blacklist
 2. karuta candy  24/7 i didn't get any ban
 3. owo 24/7
+4. karuta Auto card and event items collecter
+5. Pokemon Autocatcher
 Join <a href="https://discord.gg/cyKAjwcZdB">support server</a> if you want to know more about

-1. pokemon catching bot 24/7
+1. pokemon catching bot 24/7  (out dated.. if it uses / command to catch)
-2. anigame card claiming 24/7
+2. anigame card claiming 24/7 (out dated.. if buttons are used)

 <h4> These are the global currency bots.. these self bot can also be used to grind in all bots join <a href="https://discord.gg/cyKAjwcZdB">support server</a> to know more about it </h4>